geanders/hurricaneexposure/README.md

-the starting and ending years of the analysis, and thresholds to define rain-based exposure (cumulative rainfall and distance from the storm’s track, as explained for the binary rain maps shown in an earlier section) and creates a list of all storms that met these thesholds for the counties.
+the starting and ending years of the analysis, and thresholds to define rain-based exposure (cumulative rainfall and distance from the storm’s track, as explained for the binary rain maps shown in an earlier section) and creates a list of all storms that met these thresholds for the counties.
 For example, to get a dataset of all the storms to which Orleans Parish (FIPS 22071), and Newport News, Virginia (FIPS 51700), were exposed between 1995 and 2005, where “exposed” means that the storm